requarks/docs-legacy/prerequisites.md

 # System

-While Wiki.js runs on pretty much any platform that supports the requirements below.
+Wiki.js runs on pretty much any platform that supports the requirements below.
 However, the following environments are recommended and more thoroughly tested:

 - Ubuntu Server 14.04 LTS / 16.04 LTS
 - Windows Server 2012 R2